The importance of exercise

-- How long ago you had your heart attack
+How long ago you had your heart attack.

-- The severity of your heart attack and your heart disease
+- The severity of your heart attack and your heart disease.

-- Any other illnesses or injuries you might have
+- Any other illnesses or injuries you might have.

 In the early days, even low levels of activity such as walking to your mailbox and back may prove a challenge.
 But once you're further along in your recovery, you will want to increase the intensity and duration of your exercise.
-Your aim is to build up to five 30 minute sessions of moderate intensity exercise per week.
+Your aim is to build up to 150 minutes of moderate-intensity exercise per week.

 It's good to include a variety of exercise.
 Not only is this better from a health perspective, but variety can make exercise more enjoyable so you'll be more likely to stick to it.
-Include a variety of aerobic activity and some strengthening activities, such as yoga, pilates or some kind of resistance training.
+Include a variety of aerobic activity and some strengthening activities, such as yoga, Pilates or some kind of resistance training.

 If you suffer from arthritis, joint pain or other medical conditions such as asthma, aerobic exercise can still be achievable and enjoyable.

-Yoga focuses on strengthening muscles and improving flexibility, some more intense forms of yoga may also be considered cardio training.
+Yoga focuses on strengthening muscles and improving flexibility, some more intense forms of yoga may be considered cardio training.
 Pilates also improves muscle strength and balance, as well as flexibility and endurance.
-Both yoga and pilates also have mental health and relaxation benefits which can help with stress and anxiety.
+Both yoga and pilates have mental health and relaxation benefits which can help with stress and anxiety.